spacetelescope/jwst/docs/jwst/background_subtraction/main.rst

    c) Dedicated background slitlets in a NIRSpec MOS exposure
    d) A user-supplied spectrum

-3. Local background subtraction for individual sources during 1D spectral extraction in the :ref:`extract_1d <extract_1d_step>` step
+3. Local background subtraction for individual spectral can be performed by the :ref:`extract_1d <extract_1d_step>` step when doing 1D spectral extraction.

 The following table shows the list of image-from-image and master background subtraction methods available for various spectroscopic observation modes, and